-One of the features that people wanted, more than usual, was a big bedroom, preferably with an attached bathroom.
+One of the features that people want more than usual since 2020 is a big bedroom, preferably with an attached bathroom.
 I have some ideas about why.

 Bedrooms are multi-tasking in 2020